moseltronics/midi-interface/README.md

 ## Switches:
 ```
-    5 switches are needed (GPIO 18-22).
-Can be a joystick switch.
+    5 buttons are needed or a joystick (GPIO 18-22).
     "ON" means: connected to GND.
     left-right      -> 18-19  -> (0x40000 + 0x80000)
     up-down         -> 20-21  -> (0x100000 + 0x200000)